Did you know there are special senior living benefits available to some veterans?

 Paying for senior living as a veteran

-Below is a helpful outline of the different levels of care that can be found within senior living communities and the different levels of benefits available to you as a veteran.
+One of the first decisions you will need to make is what level of support you need in senior living.
+Let’s look at the different levels of care available within senior living communities, and the different benefits available to you as a veteran.

 Schedule a tour at a community near you